 Unmarried Partner visa is similar to Spouse visa in terms of length and qualifying for settlement.
 However, the qualifying conditions are very different: Instead of being married you need to have lived together for 2 years and being able to prove it.
 Alternatively, you can get married (or register a civil partnership) and qualify for a Spouse visa.

-5-year route is a standard one, meaning you could qualify for permanent residence status after 5 years in the UK, not counting time spent on a Fiance(e) or other visas, such as a student one.
-The 1st visa is issued for 30 months (2.5 years) if you apply inside the UK, such as if switching from a Tier 4 or Tier 5 visa.
+5-year route is a standard one, meaning you can qualify for permanent residency after 5 years in the UK in this status.
+The 1st visa is issued for 30 months (2.5 years) if you apply inside the UK, such as if switching from a Student or Tier 5 visa.
 Or for 33 months (2.5 years + 3 months) if you apply outside the UK.
 The 2nd visa is extension for further 2.5 years, then settlement.

-10-year route is used when you have serious, exceptional circumstances why you cannot meet the Rules.
-It can be being unable to meet the Financial Requirement or if you are currently without a legal status in the UK (i.e. an overstayer).
+10-year route is used when you have serious, exceptional circumstances why you cannot meet the standard 5-year rules.
+Being unable to meet the Financial Requirement or not having any legal status in the UK (i.e. an overstayer).
 The 1st visa is usually for 30 months (2.5 years or 2.5 years+3 months), then you need further 3 visas, each for 2.5 years, meaning you can only settle in the UK after 10 years.

 It’s the same for all the above options in the standard 5-year route.
 Can be income from employment or self-employment in the UK, savings in the UK or abroad or other permitted sources (or combination).
 Savings amount is £62,500 and not £16,000 or £18,600 as it is often (wrongly) thought.
 We have a detailed page on Financial Requirement here.
 It is our speciality and we have unbeatable expertise!